Nikolaospet/Arduino_Running_Water_Effect/README.md

 ## Global Variables

-1. LED_PIN: Specifies the digital pin to which the WS2811 LED strip is connected (pin 6).
+### 1. LED_PIN: Specifies the digital pin to which the WS2811 LED strip is connected (pin 6).
-2. SWITCH_PIN: Specifies the digital pin to which the switch is connected (pin 4).
+### 2. SWITCH_PIN: Specifies the digital pin to which the switch is connected (pin 4).
-3. NUM_LEDS: Indicates the number of LEDs in the WS2811 LED strip (171 LEDs).
+### 3. NUM_LEDS: Indicates the number of LEDs in the WS2811 LED strip (171 LEDs).
-4. leds: An array used to store color information for each individual LED.
+### 4. leds: An array used to store color information for each individual LED.
-5. lastSwitchTime: Records the timestamp of the most recent switch trigger.
+### 5. lastSwitchTime: Records the timestamp of the most recent switch trigger.
-6. onDelay: Determines the delay duration for switching on 2 LEDs at a time (20 milliseconds).
+### 6. onDelay: Determines the delay duration for switching on 2 LEDs at a time (20 milliseconds).
-7. offDelay: Determines the delay duration for switching off 2 LEDs at a time (20 milliseconds).
+### 7. offDelay: Determines the delay duration for switching off 2 LEDs at a time (20 milliseconds).
-8. currentLED: Keeps track of the current LED position.
+### 8. currentLED: Keeps track of the current LED position.
-9. switchTriggered: A flag indicating whether the switch has been triggered.
+### 9. switchTriggered: A flag indicating whether the switch has been triggered.

 ## Functions

 ### setup()
-Initializes the WS2811 LED strip using the FastLED library.
+1. Initializes the WS2811 LED strip using the FastLED library.
-Configures the switch pin as an input with a pull-up resistor.
+2. Configures the switch pin as an input with a pull-up resistor.
 ### switchOnTwoLEDs()
-Illuminates 2 LEDs at a time with a warm color tone.
+1. Illuminates 2 LEDs at a time with a warm color tone.
-The color tone is represented by the CRGB(255, 180, 100) setting; adjust these values for the desired warmth.
+2. The color tone is represented by the CRGB(255, 180, 100) setting; adjust these values for the desired warmth.
-Delays execution for the specified onDelay duration.
+3. Delays execution for the specified onDelay duration.
 ### switchOffTwoLEDs()
-Turns off 2 LEDs at a time.
+1. Turns off 2 LEDs at a time.
-Delays execution for the specified offDelay duration.
+2. Delays execution for the specified offDelay duration.
 ### loop()

-Monitors the state of the physical switch.
+ **Monitors the state of the physical switch.**

-If the switch is pressed:
+**If the switch is pressed:**
-Illuminates LEDs in pairs from 0 to 171.
+1. Illuminates LEDs in pairs from 0 to 171.
-Sets the switchTriggered flag.
+2. Sets the switchTriggered flag.
-Records the timestamp of the switch trigger.
+3. Records the timestamp of the switch trigger.
-Waits for the switch to be released.
+4. Waits for the switch to be released.
-If switchTriggered and 10 seconds have passed:
+**If switchTriggered and 10 seconds have passed:**
-Turns off LEDs in pairs starting from LED 171.
+1. Turns off LEDs in pairs starting from LED 171.
-Resets the switchTriggered flag.
+2. Resets the switchTriggered flag.

 ## Usage